adamSales/drct-tutorial/README.md

 ## Use

 **Option 1 -- Run Everything:**
-1. Follow the instructions from `README.md` in the `input/` directory to download the input AEIS data `MS_data_public.Rdata` from Google Drive.
-2. Run `00-data-setup.Rmd`
+1. Run `00-data-setup.Rmd`
 3. Now the scripts can be run in any order, although we will work through the scripts in order for the workshop

 **Option 2 -- Skip Data Build:**
-1. Follow the instructions from `README.md` in the `data/` directory to download the processed data `rct_aux_dat.Rdata` and `rct_schools.Rdata` from Google Drive.
-2. Now you can skip `00-data-setup.Rmd` and can run the scripts in any order
+1. Skip `00-data-setup.Rmd` and can can still run the scripts in any order because the outputs are already saved in the `data/` directory

 **Option 3 -- Run Nothing:**
 1. Read through the compiled scripts in the `scripts/compiled_tutorials/` directory